starullo/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.

+The useRouteMatch hook matches returns an object that can give you access to the current URL so you can use it in your code.
+It gives you access to the match data without having to use 'Route'.

 1. How would you explain form validation to someone who has never programmed before?
+It's setting up your forms so that they can only be submitted if their input follows your validation requirements.
+You can set it so a certain field is required, or a certain text field has to be a certain length, or you can make a certain field follow a specific pattern (like an email format or password requirements that require you to have numbers/special characters, etc).
+You can also display messages communicating the input requirements to your user as they fill out the form.

 1. In 1-2 sentences, define end to end testing.
+While other kinds of testing (integration, static, unit) only focus on certain parts of your application, specific functions, or fixing typos- end to end testing will test the entire user experience from 'end to end'.
+End to end tests will test how a user will interact with an app, and will simulate the events that occur on your app, and make sure it's running properly.

 ## Instructions